simonmichael/hledger/site/download.md

 a { white-space:nowrap; }
 </style>

-Packaged versions are the quickest to install, but may lag behind the latest release.
+Packaged versions are the quickest to install, but they sometimes lag behind the latest release, or provide only some of the hledger tools.
+(Packagers welcome!)

 |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------